BenProtus/cmsi-355/short-answer-problems.md

 ## Problem 3: Who publishes the RFCs?

 The Internet Engineering Task Force (IETF), the Internet Research Task Force (IRTF), and the Internet Architecture Board (IAB).
+An announcement is sent to their mailing list which can be subscribed to here: https://www.ietf.org/mailman/listinfo/ietf-announce

 ## Problem 4: What command do you use to show your host’s routing table?